MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

 * New ERC20 token: <a href="https://www.stake-it.com/">STAKE</a>
+* Fix: Add CSS to prevent the WooCommerce currency selection box from growing too big on some themes.
 * Fix: Incorrect wallets key in the options table.
 Your wallet info will remain untouched if upgrading normally.
 Else: deactivate and reactive the plugin.
 * Fix: Nicer rounding of amounts.